 2. The yacht's interior concept is inspired by "biophilia”

 SpaceCat’s interior concept is inspired by biophilia – or "humans’ innate need to connect with nature, and modern escapism towards a safe enclosed space," says Alessandro Pulina, founder of Pulina Exclusive Interiors.
-Nurturing a connection to the natural world through its minimalist interior, the yacht has open spaces which focus on the relationship between indoor and outdoor environments.
-Thoughtful use of natural woods, along with large windows, glass surfaces and mirrors, enhance the sense of light and space.
+Nurturing a connection to the natural world through its minimalist interior, the yacht features open spaces that emphasise the relationship between indoor and outdoor environments.
+Thoughtful use of natural woods, along with large windows, glass surfaces and mirrors, enhances the sense of light and space.

 3. The Espen Øino exterior was inspired by houseboats